oriarh/STABILITY/README.md

 ### How the code works?
 ### Hidden Markov Models
 <img src = "STABILITY/Images/model-1.JPG" width="35%" height="55%">

 <img src = "STABILITY/Images/model-2.JPG" width="35%" height="55%">

 <img src = "STABILITY/Images/model-3.JPG" width="35%" height="55%">

 ### How to use the app?

+#### 1. Click "Start Now"

+Image 1 - front page of website

+#### 2. Answer questions as if it was the end of the day

+Image 2 - enter data

+#### 3. v1 If this first time entering data, there will be no predictions

+Image 4 - show current state

+#### 3. v2 If data has already been entered, there will be predictions

+ Image 5 - show current state and precitions

+ #### 4. Click on "Chart"

+ #### 5. Click on "Clear History"

 ## Future Functionality: